top of page

 grasshopper on wall

 Grasshoppers can be a major nuisance in gardens and agricultural fields.
 These voracious eaters can quickly decimate crops, flowers, and ornamental plants, leading to significant economic and aesthetic losses.
-While chemical pesticides are commonly used to combat grasshopper infestations, they come with a host of environmental and health concerns.
+While chemical pesticides, like neem oil and insecticidal soaps, are commonly used to combat grasshopper infestations, they come with a host of environmental and health concerns.
 Fortunately, there is a natural, non-toxic alternative that can effectively control grasshopper populations: diatomaceous earth.

 Grasshopper Habits